nodejs/readable-stream/README.md

 down a socket or close a file descriptor.
 At this time, the writable stream may be safely disposed.
 Its mission in life has been accomplished.

+## Class: Duplex

+A base class for Duplex streams (ie, streams that are both readable and writable).

+Since JS doesn't have multiple prototypal inheritance, this class prototypally inherits from Readable, and then parasitically from Writable.
+It is thus up to the user to implement both the lowlevel `_read(n,cb)` method as well as the lowlevel `_write(chunk,cb)` method on extension duplex classes.

+For cases where the written data is transformed into the output, it may be simpler to use the `Transform` class instead.

+### new Duplex(options)

+* `options` {Object}  Passed to both the Writable and Readable constructors.

+Make sure to call the `Duplex` constructor in your extension classes, or else the stream will not be properly initialized.

+If `options.allowHalfOpen` is set to the value `false`, then the stream will automatically end the readable side when the writable side ends, and vice versa.

+### duplex.allowHalfOpen

+* {Boolean} Default = `true`

+Set this flag to either `true` or `false` to determine whether or not to automatically close the writable side when the readable side ends, and vice versa.

 ## Class: Transform